 The BMI program is most interested in supporting students for broad conferences that provide a wide range of relevant informatics materials, such as the annual AMIA meeting, ISMB, PSB or MedINFO.
 This is particularly true in the first two years, when students are not yet deeply involved in their research.
-In the latter years of training, the BMI program
+In the latter years of training, the BMI program can support attendance at more specialized meetings when the research advisor does not have funds for these, but recommends them as an important training component.
+In those cases, presentation of research, as discussed below with papers or posters, becomes even more critical.

 NLM-supported students must attend the annual NLM meeting, usually held in June.
-We have approximately \$750-\$1000 available for a second trip each year (the year is July 1-June 30 for this purpose).
-Non-NLM students also currently have a \$1000 allocation from funds designed to support student expenses.
+Up to\$1000 is usually available for a second trip each year (July 1-June 30 for NLM funds).

+Non-NLM students currently have a \$1000 allocation from funds designed to support student expenses.
 The allocation of \$1000 is NOT automatic, and requires careful adherence to the BMI travel flowsheet algorithm.